buddhasystem/web/README.md

 # ATTENTION

+** Work in Progress **

-Until further notice this web site is in the inital stages of preparation and is not expected to work or have useful content at any gien time.
+Until further notice this web site is in the inital stages of preparation and at present is not expected to be 100% functional or have immediately useful content.

 # SCOPE

-This is a static site intended to preserve the newly developed technical documentation for the PHENIX software infrastructure.
+This is a static site intended to preserve curated documentation for the PHENIX experiment, including technical write-ups on the PHENIX software and its infrastructure.

+Please note that the static nature of the site also implies lack of native database query functions, authentication and authorization etc.
+Where needed, such services will be hosted separately and links will be provided.

 # TECHNICAL

 ## Gems
 Pay attention to the following dependencies (need to be installed and also included in the Gemfile in this folder):
 ```
 gem "jekyll", "~> 4.0"
 gem 'jekyll-mentions', '~> 1.5', '>= 1.5.1'